Add a Maven dependency

 If the duplicate dependency is found, it will be greyed out.

-For more information on available options and icons in the Dependency Analyzer window, refer to the reference section.
+For more information about available options and icons in the Dependency Analyzer window, refer to the reference section.

 Dependency analyzer tool window reference